 In addition, they’ll use a firewall to help prevent any potential security leaks.
 For example, running a site with outdated plugins makes you an easy target, as updates regularly reveal where holes or breaches exist in past versions.

-This is a nice added bonus that many other web hosts will charge additionally for, making that super low $1.99 look even better yet.
+This is a nice added bonus that many other web hosts will charge additionally, making that super low $1.99 look even better.